Multiplicity structure of the arc space of a fat point: Computational experiments for more general fat points

 \subsection{Ideals $I = \langle x^m \rangle$}

 For ideals of the form $\langle x^m \rangle$, the approach outlined above yields a complete algorithm to compute $I^{(\infty)} \cap k[x^{(\leqslant h)}]$ for any given $h$ and $m$.
-We use it for computing examples of Gr\"obner bases these ideals with respect to the lexicographic ordering.
+We use it for computing examples of Gr\"obner bases for these ideals w.r.t. the lexicographic ordering.

 { \arraystretch{1.5} }